 The student and counselor shall meet with the faculty member's Dean to resolve the grievance.
-The Dean shall render a decision, in writing, within five (5) calendar days of receipt of the request to proceed to Step Four of the Grievance Procedure.
-If unsatisfied with the resolution at this step, the student, through written request, may proceed within four (4) calendar days to Step Five of the Grievance Procedure.
+The Dean shall render a decision, in writing, within three (3) working days of receipt of the request to proceed to Step Four of the Grievance Procedure.
+If unsatisfied with the resolution at this step, the student, through written request, may proceed within two (2) working days to Step Five of the Grievance Procedure.